1. Why have these changes been brought about?

 6. Maintenance of personal security, and awareness and management of security risks to others

-Some elements of these could be achieved through duty doctor sessions in the practice, but it is anticipated that others will only be fully achieved through working shifts for an UUSC provider outside the practice.
+Some elements of these could be achieved in routine or extended/improved access hours or duty doctor sessions in the trainees host practice.
+For example on the day triage, same day emergencies and some secondary care experience may lead to experience relevant to some areas of the competencies.
+It is however anticipated that other competencies will only be fully achieved through working shifts for an UUSC provider outside the practice.

 It would be expected that to achieve competence trainees will have experienced working in all shift types including face to face (base shifts), telephone triage and visits.
 In most cases they will have experienced this in settings with access to patient records.
 If their Out of Hours provider doesn’t always provide this access, then they should demonstrate training experience of working without access to GP records.
 We recommend that evidence is collated in the form of assessments and learning log entries, collated in a competency record.